azadoss/anomaly_correction/README.md

 ## Overview

 A web app that can classify how likely specific mutations in DNA are to cause diseases (variant effect prediction).
 Using the state-of-the-art Evo2 large language model for prediction the pathogenicity of single nucleotide variants (SNVs).
 Deployed on FastAPI Python backend on an H100 serverless GPU with Modal for analysis.
 A web app where users can select a genome assembly, browse its chromosomes or search for specific genes like BRCA1, and view the gene's reference genome sequence.
 The user can input a mutation in the gene and predict its pathogenicity with AI, but the user can also pick from a list of existing known variations, and compare the Evo2 prediction (pathogenic/benign) against existing ClinVar classifications.

+### Features:

+🧬 Evo2 Genome modeling and design across all domains of life
+<br>🔬 Explore gene and variants data (NCBI ClinVar/E-utilities)
+<br>🟢 Python backend deployed with Modal
+<br>👋 FastAPI endpoint
+<br>⚡ GPU-accelerated (H100) variant scoring via Modal
-The web app is built with Next.js 15, React 19, TypeScript, Tailwind CSS, and Shadcn UI and is based off of the T3 Stack.
+<br> 📱 Responsive Next.js 15, React 19 and is based off of the T3 Stack.
+<br> 🎨 Modern UI with Tailwind CSS, and Shadcn UI

+### Todo

-[•] This is on-going product expansion of Anamnes.com a Medical data analysis app I'm building...
+[🚧] This is on-going project to add for internal use for [Anamnesai.com](https://anamnesai.com) a Medical data analysis app that I'm currently building...<br>
-[•] Gigabite size CSV file analysis with context window more than 1M+ rows and 20+ columns EEG analysis for Kazakova A. from Sullivanov Epilepsy Reasearch Clinic Almaty.
-(Waiting for Cerebras.ai response to play with LLama 4 Scout 10M context window)
+[•] Gigabite size CSV file analysis with context window more than 1M+ rows and 20+ columns EEG analysis for Kazakova A. from [Epilepsy Reasearch Clinic Almaty](klinikasavinova.kz).(Waiting for proper open source model with 10M+ context window to test 880MB cvs with EEG raw data)<br>
-[•] Create new microbiome that cure cancer...

-Features:

-- 🧬 Evo2 model for variant effect prediction
-- 🧬 Explore gene and variants data (NCBI ClinVar/E-utilities)
-- 💻 Python backend deployed with Modal
-- 🚀 FastAPI endpoint for variant analysis requests
-- ⚡ GPU-accelerated (H100) variant scoring via Modal
-- 📱 Responsive Next.js web interface
-- 🎨 Modern UI with Tailwind CSS & Shadcn UI
+[•] Collabrate with Atyrau biodoc ...

 ## Evo2 Model